-The provisions in 43 CFR 3200.7 (b) and (c) and 43 CFR 3200.8 (b)(2) have become obsolete by their terms.
-BLM has determined that this reason, independently and alone, justifies rescission of this regulation.
-The BLM has determined that it is neither efficient nor in the best interests of the public to maintain obsolete regulations that are no longer in use.
+The Department has determined that this reason, independently and alone, justifies rescission of these regulations.
+It is neither efficient nor in the best interests of the public to maintain obsolete regulations that are no longer in use.

 The Department is issuing this rule as a direct final rule.
 Although the Administrative Procedure Act (APA, 5 U.S.C.
 551-559) generally requires agencies to engage in notice and comment rulemaking, section 553 of the APA provides an exception when the agency "for good cause finds" that notice and comment are "impracticable, unnecessary, or contrary to the public interest."
 Id. section 553(b)(B).
 The Department has determined that notice and comment are unnecessary because this rule is noncontroversial; of a minor, technical nature; involves little agency discretion; and is unlikely to receive any significant adverse comments.
 Significant adverse comments are those that oppose the rescission of the rules and raise, alone or in combination, (1) reasons why the rescission of the rule is inappropriate, including challenges to the rescission's underlying premise; or (2) serious unintended consequences of the rescission.
-A comment recommending an addition to the rule will not be considered significant and adverse unless the comment explains how this direct final rule would be ineffective without the addition.
+A comment recommending an addition to the rule will not be considered significant and adverse unless the comment explains how this direct final rule would be ineffective without the addition of, or retention of, the material.